ZeroBone/LZZ/README.md

 **This open source version of LZZ url shortener is not maintained anymore.**
 Only security fixes will be commited.
 Feel free to fork this repo.
+# License
+Copyright (c) 2017-2019 Alexander Mayorov.
+All rights reserved.

+This project is licensed under the MIT license.
+If you are using the code in this repository, please leave a copyright notice.
+See the LICENCE file for more details.